AsyncSan/promptlab.github.io/_posts/game/2023-01-24-Chat-as-a-Dungeonmaster.md

 date: 2023-01-26T17:37:56.169790Z
 layout: post
 title: Chat as a Dungeonmaster
-subtitle: A prompt to accelerate your game
+subtitle: Let the A.I. be your dungeon master
-description: Prompt to help you with game
+description: Let the A.I. be your dungeon master
 image: /assets/img/blogtitleimages/ChatasaDungeonmaster.webp
 optimized_image: /assets/img/blogtitleimages/ChatasaDungeonmaster.webp
 category: fun/game